richardgill/issue-template-check/docs/getting-started/quickstart-nextjs.md

 npx create-next-app@latest --typescript my-xata-app
 ```

-For the purpose of this tutorial, we're going to assume you named this project `my-xata-app`
+For the purpose of this tutorial, we're going to assume you named this project `my-xata-app`.
+Move to that directory, and run `npm run` to see your website at http://localhost:3000

 ### Initialize Xata in your your `my-xata-app` directory